anishakd4/rustTutorial/hello_program/README.md

 ![heap_approach](./heap_approach.png)

-But in above heap is used.
+But in above heap is used. so here copy doesn't happens but a new owner comes into existence then.

 ## Avoiding ownership